jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 		                            combined node
 		--all-nodes <rpm>           New package for all node types

-   We need to specify the patch id, whether a reboot is required or not, any dependent patches, the file path of rpms, etc. For new rpm packages, we need to specify which hosts require them using options, for example ``--controller``.
+   You must specify the patch id, whether a reboot is required or not, any dependent patches, the file path of rpms, etc. For new rpm packages, you must specify which hosts require them using options, for example ``--controller``.

-   Once the command is finished, we will get a patch file with the name ``<patch-id>.patch``.
+   When the command is finished, you get a patch file with the name ``<patch-id>.patch``.

-Let’s deep dive a little bit into the generated patch.
+Let’s dive a little deeper into the generated patch.

 #.
-The patch file is just a gzip compressed package.
-We can check it
+The patch file is a gzip compressed package.
+Check it
    using the :command:`file` command.
 Below is an example, including command output.

    ::